 We are committed to identifying and addressing any risks of modern slavery in our supply chains and include as a part of our risk management partner supply chain visibility in regard to modern slavery.
 When engaging with partners we ensure that they are compliant with all applicable laws and regulations, including the Modern Slavery Act 2015.
 We also seek to understand any new partner’s assessment of the impact of modern slavery on their own supply chain in order to better inform any impact on Lyst’s supply chain.

-3. Supplier engagement We believe there is more to be done in regards to both supplier and partner engagement.
+We believe there is more to be done in regards to both supplier and partner engagement.
 We want to engage with our key partners and suppliers to raise awareness of modern slavery risks and our expectations regarding compliance.
-We can achieve this through communicating our Modern Slavery Policy, Code of Conduct and Responsible Sourcing Policy to our key partners and suppliers and requesting them to adhere to the same principles.
+We can achieve this through confirming compliance with our Modern Slavery Policy, Code of Conduct and Responsible Sourcing Policy to our key partners and suppliers and requesting them to adhere to the same principles.

 We encourage a culture of transparency and accountability throughout the organisation, which we enable through a whistleblowing policy, providing a mechanism for employees to report any suspicious activity or concerns.